 Allow cake to cool completely before frosting (about 1 hour).

-FILLING: in a small saucepan, boil raspberries, water, and oat flour until it cooks to a thickening you prefer.
-Let mixture cool before adding onto cake.
+FILLING: In a small saucepan, boil raspberries, water, and oat flour until it cooks to a thickening you prefer.
+Let mixture cool before adding onto the cake.

 Pour half over the first layer and spread.

 Pour the rest over the top.